Learning Set Functions that are Sparse in Non-Orthogonal Fourier Bases: Learning Fourier-Sparse Set Functions

 \section{Learning Fourier-Sparse Set Functions}

 We now present our algorithm for learning Fourier-sparse set functions w.r.t.~model~4.
-One of our {\em main contributions} is that the presented derivation also applies to the other models.
-In particular, we derive the variants for {\em models~3 and 5} from Table~\ref{tab:sfdsp} in the appendix.
+One of our main contributions is that the derivation and algorithm are general, i.e., they also applies to the other models.
+We derive the variants for {\em models~3 and 5} from Table~\ref{tab:sfdsp} in the supplementary material.